bluerogue251/DBSubsetter/README.md

 ## Project Goals

-_High performance_: optimized to take advantage of parallelism for fast runtimes on large datasets.
+_High performance_: Optimized to take advantage of parallelism for fast runtimes on large datasets.

-_Deterministic_: identical inputs yield identical outputs.
+_Deterministic_: Identical inputs yield identical outputs.
 Random subsets are possible, but only if purposely configured.

-_Do one thing well_: a tiny codebase with a highly focused and well-tested set of features.
+_Do one thing well_: A tiny codebase with a highly focused and well-tested set of features.

 ## Supported Databases